-MUSEUM / GALLERY CURRENT
+MUSEUM / GALLERY / CORPORATE

 MITHILIA PAINTING: THE EVOLUTION OF AN ART FORM

 The show is filled with fantastic connections between traditional and contemporary subject matter and styles.
 The Ethnic Art Foundation is sharing this amazing work throughout the United States for the next two years.
 Patter Hellstrom Visual Art / Curatorial is assisting with it's management.
+Venues include the California State University/Fresno, Artist Gallery New Delhi, India, Chazen Museum University of Wisconsin and Syracuse University.

 Early reviewers of the MITHILA PAINTING: THE EVOLUTION OF AN ART FORM :